 Chosen for the Canadian Women's National Team at the age of 15, she has since led the squad to six gold medals and three silver medals at the Women's World Hockey Championships.
-As an Olympian, she earned a silver medal at the 1998 Winter Olympics in Nagano, Japan and has won a gold medal in three consecutive Olympics, including one at home at the 2010 Winter Olympics in Vancouver.
+As an Olympian, she earned a silver medal at the 1998 Winter Olympics in Nagano, Japan and has won a gold medal in four consecutive Olympics, including one at home at the 2010 Winter Olympics in Vancouver and one at the 2014 Winter Olympics in Sochi.
+At the Sochi Games, she was elected to represent Canada as a member of the International Olympic Committee’s athletes commission.
+Her book about her experience in Vancouver, Gold Medal Diary: Inside the World's Greatest Sports Event, profiles what it was like to live through the pressure.
 If all the hardware wasn't enough, she was also named the tournament MVP in her victorious Olympic runs in 2002 and 2006, as well as in numerous Esso Women's Hockey Championships.

 But it's not just her lethal slap shot that is respected by her teammates, fans and peers.
 Wickenheiser's passion for sport is paralleled by her drive to give back to the community in several ways, particularly to organizations with a commitment to children such as KidSport, Right To Play, Dreams Take Flight, Clean Air Champions and Spread The Net.
 Wickenheiser has led numerous projects with the goal of raising the profile of women's hockey around the world.
-As a leader on and off the ice, she works to provide mentoring opportunities for young athletes including her current plan to host an international women's hockey summit in Burnaby, BC immediately following the Vancouver Olympics.
+As a leader on and off the ice, she works to provide mentoring opportunities for young athletes, including founding the Wickenheiser International Women’s Hockey Festival in Burnaby, BC.
+She was recently appointed to the Order of Canada "for her achievements as an athlete and for her contributions to the growth of women's hockey."